Stay with your mother

 “Mom, I give you everything I am and have, my soul and its faculties, my body and its senses, my heart and its affections, and anything God has given me including any merits, graces, goods, gifts or indulgences.
 I trust that you will be able to apply it better for God’s glory than I would be able to.”

-This also means that if we ask for anything from God, we are giving it to Mary.
-If we pray for anyone, our prayers are heard, but it will be Mary who directs them as she wishes.
+This also means that if we ask for anything from God, whatever God grants to us, we are giving it to Mary, and Mary will direct them as she wishes.

 At this point, some people might worry.